sanity-io/sanity/packages/@sanity/color-input/README.md

 }
 ```

 Note that the above only works if you import and use the `all:part:@sanity/base/schema-type` part in your schema.
-If you do _not_ import this part to your schema, you can import the color schema from `part:@sanity/color-input/schema`.

 ## Options